FlumpStudios/QuiCache/README.md

 public object YourMethod()
 {

-	//You'll need a cache key.
-Enums are good for this.
+	//You'll need a cache key, any stringable object will work but I recommend using Enums.
 	CacheKeysEnum yourCacheKey = CacheKeys.Foo;

 	//Check the cache store first